bxparks/AceTime/USER_GUIDE.md

     static const uint8_t kBufferSize = 10;
     static const uint8_t kShortNameLength = 3;

-    const char* monthLongString(uint8_t month) const;
+    const char* monthLongString(uint8_t month);
-    const char* monthShortString(uint8_t month) const;
+    const char* monthShortString(uint8_t month);

-    const char* dayOfWeekLongString(uint8_t dayOfWeek) const;
+    const char* dayOfWeekLongString(uint8_t dayOfWeek);
-    const char* dayOfWeekShortString(uint8_t dayOfWeek) const;
+    const char* dayOfWeekShortString(uint8_t dayOfWeek);
 };

 }
 }
 ```

-The `DateStrings` object uses a temporary internal buffer to hold the generated
+The `DateStrings` object uses an internal buffer to hold the generated
+human-readable strings.
+That makes this class stateful, which means that we need
-human-readable strings, which makes it stateful.
-The recommended usage of this
+to handle its lifecycle carefully.
+The recommended usage of this object is to
-object is to create an instance the stack, call one of the `dayOfWeek*String()`
+create an instance the stack, call one of the `dayOfWeek*String()` or
-or `month*String()` methods, copy the resulting string somewhere else (e.g.
+`month*String()` methods, copy the resulting string somewhere else (e.g. print
-print it to Serial), then allow the `DateStrings` object to go out of scope and
+it to Serial), then allow the `DateStrings` object to go out of scope and
 reclaimed from the stack.
 The class is not meant to be created and persisted for
 a long period of time, unless you are sure that nothing else will reuse the
 internal buffer between calls.